stefanrueger/urboot/docs/makeoptions.md

    Notice that the ubiquitous 115,200 baud is actually out of specs for popular 16 MHz MCU builds.
    In practice, tolerances of up to 2.5% may actually work, though that is not recommended.
-Also signal noise and cable length plays a big role in whether communication is stable.
+Also signal noise and cable length play a big role in whether communication is stable.
 The maximum permitted baud rate of `F_CPU/8` may not always work.
 In general, lower baud rates are expected to work better, at least they will exhibit a lower quantisation error.
-If the chosen oscillator source has an unknown but high deviation from the nominal frequency (as is the case for the internal 8 MHz oscillators of a typical MCU) then it is safer to choose a host computer baud rate in the last interval of above table, ie, a baud rate of less than `F_CPU/260`.
+If the chosen oscillator source has an unknown but high deviation from the nominal frequency (as is the case for the internal 8 MHz oscillators of a typical MCU) then it is safer to choose a host computer baud rate in the last interval of the above table, ie, a baud rate of less than `F_CPU/260`.
 In the case of an 8 MHz internal oscillator with an autobaud bootloader this would be, eg, 28,800 baud, though 57,600 baud are likely to work and 115,200 baud might work.
 External oscillators usually have a good tolerance, even a resonator with a 2000 ppm error will only produce an additional deviation error of 0.2% in addition to the quantisation error caused by limited baud rate division choices for autobaud bootloaders.

-   Above set of baud rates is generated by setting `UART2X` to 1, the default when `AUTOBAUD` has been set.
-Setting `UART2X=0` saves 4 bytes code and has a higher tolerance of 2% error but will restrict available baud rates to half of above baud rates: `F_CPU/16`, `F_CPU/32`, `F_CPU/48`, ..., `F_CPU/4096`.
+   The above set of baud rates is generated by setting `UART2X` to 1, the default when `AUTOBAUD` has been set.
+Setting `UART2X=0` saves 4 bytes of code and has a higher tolerance of 2% error but will restrict available baud rates to half of the above baud rates: `F_CPU/16`, `F_CPU/32`, `F_CPU/48`, ..., `F_CPU/4096`.

    In order for the `AUTOBAUD` feature to work, urboot will need to (and usually does) know the rx